Jameson Irish Whiskey: Blippar Space Invaders

 Why it landed, and where the interaction could be smoother

 The win is immediacy.
 Scan and you are inside the brand world without a long setup.
-That kind of instant payoff makes an outdoor poster feel alive rather than static.
+Because recognition launches the game instantly, it converts a fleeting poster glance into play time.

 What the brand was really buying